FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 <img width="500" alt="23" src="https://user-images.githubusercontent.com/44592967/153659120-264158f3-3cc1-4062-9094-c6c5d469d130.PNG">

 You will soon see sensor data streaming from your test device.
-> Note: You may need to reset the board using the black *RST* button.
+> Note: You may first need to reset the board using the black *RST* button.

 <img width="271" alt="24" src="https://user-images.githubusercontent.com/44592967/153659267-9de9ac07-bd3b-4899-a7ce-044aa3ba678a.PNG">